 Did you know?

-Walking/biking to a friend's house
+10 minutes – to walk or bike to a friend's house

-+ 30 minutes –
+30 minutes – of playing basketball

 = 60 minutes of activity!